-(d) Where your flight is wholly within Australia and is not International Travel it is subject to the provisions of the Civil Aviation (Carriers’ Liability) Act 1959 (as amended) or complementary State legislation and our liability for your injury or death is limited to AU$725,000.
+4. Where your flight is wholly within Australia and is not International Travel it is subject to the provisions of the Civil Aviation (Carriers’ Liability) Act 1959 (as amended) or complementary State legislation and our liability for your injury or death resulting from an accident is limited to AU$925,000.

 Notwithstanding Paragraph 17.3 and the above Subparagraphs, any claims made by public social insurance or similar bodies (except with respect to any such bodies of the United States) shall be subject to the liability limit and defences under any applicable Conventions.